About the Owners

 I also have another dog, a Chihuahua who I named Rosco.
 He's such a cool little dog; loves swimming and hiking just like the big guys.
 He's been there for me through some rough times in my life and I can't thank or love him enough for that.

-Bradley and I have also been doing agility with Beth for about 2 years and we recently started agility competition in New England.
+Bradley and I have also been doing agility with Beth for about 3 years and we also compete, whenever we can, around New England.
 We are having a lot of fun, I'm already addicted to it!

 In 2013, after a few years of assisting in classes at It's PAWSible!, I earned my certification as a dog trainer as well.
+Now, my favorite part of my job is when I get to work with familie's one-on-one with private lessons and in-home training.
 Life is good.

 Part time Agility Instructor